Skip to main content

 Why is it important?

-• Enforces explicit nullness context at the class level.
+• Enforces explicit nullness context at the class or package level.

 • Helps avoid missing nullability specifications on fields, methods, and parameters.